Skip to main content

 Considering “can direct the task” versus “cannot direct the task”

-As listed on the LTCFS, the distinction between “can direct the task” and “cannot direct the task” applies only if the person needs help at the higher frequency of ”at least once a day 3-7 days per week.“ If the person needs help less often than 3-7 days per week, the screener does not need to make a determination about the person’s ability to direct the task of taking or withholding his or her medications.
+As listed on the LTCFS, the distinction between “can direct the task” and “cannot direct the task” applies only if the person needs help at the higher frequency of “at least once a day 3-7 days per week.”
+If the person needs help less often than 3-7 days per week, the screener does not need to determine the person’s ability to direct the task of taking or withholding their medications.

-A person cannot direct the task of managing his or her medication if, due to a cognitive or memory loss impairment, the person needs a cue to take his or her medication.
+A person cannot direct the task of managing their medication if, due to a cognitive or memory loss impairment, the person needs a cue to take their medication.
 To code cueing assistance for a medication, the cue must be done within an hour of when the dose is to be taken.

-In addition, not every person with a cognitive impairment will be unable to direct the task of managing his or her medication.
-Some individuals with a cognitive limitation can independently take his or her medication as prescribed, without misuse or error, once the medication is set up.
+In addition, not every person with a cognitive impairment will be unable to direct the task of managing their medication.
+Some individuals with a cognitive limitation can independently take their medication as prescribed, without misuse or error once the medication is set up.
 For such a person, the selection of “1: Needs some help 1-2 days per week or less often,” would be applicable.

 MEDICATION ADMINISTRATION and MEDICATION MANAGEMENT-SPECIFIC RESPONSE GUIDANCE: